jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Here are some factors to consider:
 * Location
+* Onsite or remote
 * Compensation
+* Opportunity to learn
 * Tech stack relevance
+* The ability to return for subsequent internships
-* Conversation rate to full-time
+* Conversion rate of interns to full-time upon graduation
-* Company size: small start up to large established company
+* Company size: small startup to large established company
-* Opportunity to learn
+* Whether the internship includes shipping code to production or a separate internal project
+* Whether interns present their work at the end of the internship

+If these are important, ask about them in the interview, except for compensation.
+Most technical internships compensate interns, but it's usually a flat rate and generally not negotiated.
+Do follow up about compensation with the intern recruiter, but it's not a topic for the interview.

 You can't go wrong.
 You'll learn something new regardless.